 Another light and tasty dessert to have after your Shepherd’s pie.
 The freshness and sweetness of the apples will be very welcome after the main dish.

 You need apples, sugar, butter, and a pie crust.
 I sometimes buy the crust ready-made because it gets the job done sooner.
 Chop the apples, and roll them in sugar.

-Fill the crust with the apples, put chunks of butter on them, cover the crust and bake at 370 F, i.e., 190 C for 40 minutes.
+Fill the crust with the apples, put chunks of butter on them, cover the crust, and bake at 370 °F, i.e., 190 °C for 40 minutes.
 And voila, you can serve it!

 The sweet and sour taste of the blueberries, combined with a touch of cinnamon, is the perfect way to round up your meal.
 This dessert won’t take away from Shepherd’s pie but will add its own magic to your experience.

 You need a tart crust and lemon curd.
-Fill the crust with the curd and bake for 25 at 360 F, i.e., 180 °C. It turns out delicious every time!
+I simply fill the crust with the curd and bake for 25 at 360 °F, i.e., 180 °C. It turns out delicious every time!

 As a fruity dessert, apple strudel is exceptionally light and fresh.
 It will be a nice gentle, elegant, and yet rustic ending to your rustic meal.